 Which segments can I trade using pledge margins?

-Pledge margins received from pledging your shares can be used for trading in specific segments on FYERS.
-However, their usage is limited to segments that allow non-cash margin, as per SEBI regulations.
+Pledge margins received from pledging your holdings can be used for trading in specific segments on FYERS.
+Their usage depends on the segment, product type, available collateral after haircut, and applicable cash-to-collateral requirements.

 Segments where pledge margins can be used

-• Equity Derivatives (Futures & Option Selling only) – For trading in stock futures or selling (writing) stock options.
+• Equity Derivatives: For trading in stock futures, buying stock options, and selling or writing stock options.

-• Index Derivatives (Futures & Option Selling only) – For trading in index-based derivatives such as NIFTY, BANKNIFTY, and FINNIFTY.
+• Index Derivatives: For trading in index futures, buying index options, and selling or writing index options such as NIFTY, BANKNIFTY, and FINNIFTY.

-• NSE Commodities – For commodity derivatives traded on NSE.
+• NSE Commodities: For eligible commodity derivatives traded on NSE.

-• MCX Commodities – For commodity derivatives traded on MCX.
+• MCX Commodities: For eligible commodity derivatives traded on MCX.

 Segments where pledge margins cannot be used